Design-Computing/Design-Computing.github.io/docs/index.md

     C:\Users\ben\1161>
     ```

+1. Last thing: type `cd course` and then `./startup.bat` and press [enter] this will install some libraries and extensions that will make your life easier/more fun

-1. Now you're ready to start!
+1. Now you're ready to start the lab for real!